NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 ## Filtering

-There are many entries in our data table.
-We can filter it to work on a subset of the data in the list for the next set of operations.
-Please ensure you perform this step to save time during the class.
+There are many entries in our data table, we can filter it to work on a subset of the data:

-1. Click the down arrow next to `disease outcome` > `Text filter`.
-A `disease outcome` facet will appear on the left margin.
+1. Click the down arrow next to `disease outcome` and select `Text filter`.
+A `disease outcome` filter will appear on the left margin.
 2. Type in `recovered`.
 There are 33 matching rows of the original 91 rows (and these rows are selected for the subsequent steps).
 3. At the top, change the view to `Show` 50 rows.
-This way you will see all of the matching.
+This way you will see all of the matching rows.

 > ## Exercise 2.1
 >
-> 1. How can you filter the data to only include persons with state `dead`?
+> 1. How can you filter the data to instead only include persons with state `dead`?
 > 2. How would you further restrict this to only include females or males?
 >
 > > ## Solution
 > > 1.
-Do `Facet` > `Text filter` on the `disease outcome` column after filtering.
-Type `dead` to limit your selection to a single category.
+In the `disease outcome` filter, type `dead` instead of recovered.
 > > 2.
-To restrict to only one of the sexes, in the `sex` column, run another `Text Filter`and type either `male` or `female`.
+To restrict to only one of the sexes, in the `sex` column, run another `Text Filter`and type `female`.
+Notice that if you type `male` we also capture all expressions containing `male`, such as `female`.
+To filter only `male`, run the filter for `female` and then use the `invert` function.
 > >
 > {: .solution}
 {: .challenge}

+Remove the filters before moving on so that you again have the full dataset of 91 records.

 ### Excluding entries

 In addition to the simple text filtering we used above, another way to narrow our filter is to `include` and/or `exclude` entries in a facet.
-You will see the `include` or `exclude` options if you hover over the name in the facet window.

 If you still have your facet for `disease outcome`, you can use it.
 If not, use drop-down menu > `Facet` > `Text facet` to create a new facet.
+You will see the `include` or `exclude` options if you hover over the name in the facet window.

 Faceting and filtering look very similar.
 A good distinction is that faceting gives you an overview description of all of the data that is currently selected, while filtering allows you to select a subset of your data for analysis.